Accepting our Terms of Business

 If you require further information on how we process your data or you wish to exercise your rights, please contact our data privacy representative by emailing firstname.lastname@example.org.
 How we process your personal data is detailed further within our Privacy Notice.

 To make sure you get our best deal and to ascertain the most appropriate payment options for you and to protect you from fraud, some insurers use public and personal data from a variety of sources, including a credit reference agency and other organisations.
 The search will appear on your credit report whether or not your application proceeds.
-If you have any questions about this matter, please do not hesitate to contact us.

 Conflict of interests